El-Sam/flask-dummy-microservice/README.md

 build the service by running: `./gradlew build`

-run the api in dev mode by running: `./gradlew run`
+run the api in dev mode by running: `./gradlew run`, then go then to `http://localhost:9090/persons` to see the response.

-run the api in prod mode by running: `./gradlew buildProd runProd`
+run the api in prod mode by running: `./gradlew buildProd runProd`, then go to `http://localhost:9091/persons`.

 run unit tests by running: `./gradlew testUnit`

 run unit tests with coverage by running: `./gradlew testCoverage`

 TODO
 -----